threemanifold/miniRAG/README.md

 ## Overview

 This project implements a minimal Retrieval‑Augmented Generation (RAG) system with:
-- A backend FastAPI service for store management, querying, and evaluation
+- A backend FastAPI service for vectorstore management, querying, and evaluation
 - A lightweight Streamlit admin UI for uploading documents, building vector stores, running queries, and basic evaluation (recall/latency)

 The aim is to demonstrate a clear, robust, and observable RAG pipeline with a minimal user experience for running experiments.